jakewaldron/PlexEmail/README.md

 * email_username - SMTP authentication username
 * email_password - SMTP authentication password
 * email_use_web_images - Use images from the web server instead of attaching them directly to the email
+* email_skip_if_no_additions - True to skip sending emails if there are no new additions

 #####Messages
 * msg_email_teaser - Teaser text on the email